 Macalester students’ fashion tastes are pleasantly difficult to describe.
 From donning the uniform sweatshirts bannered with “Macalester College” in orange lettering to sporting full outfits from the Free Swap, the student body has participated in global fashion movements and created the college’s own microtrends.
 Mac students all have different stories and the places they come from and the things they do have significant impacts on their personal style.
 I asked three Macalester students with unique personal styles to break down their outfits and inspirations.
 Here’s what Cade Klein ’27, Lou Williams ’28 and Carissa Bolante ’25 shared.

 In a sea of athleisure, business casual and standard jeans-and-top outfits, Klein stands out.
 If you aren’t immediately struck by his towering New Rock shoes armed with razor blades, the spikes and chains snaking around Klein’s wrists and neck will do the trick.
 The sophomore’s style is influenced primarily by his music taste, paying special homage to a favorite artist, Bladee, whom Klein arrived back from seeing days before his interview with The Mac Weekly.
-He’d flown home to Dallas, Tx., to see the artist live, and shared some of the pivotal aspects of Bladee’s style that impacted his own jewelry layering and selection.
+He’d flown home to Houston, Tx., to see the artist live, and shared some of the pivotal aspects of Bladee’s style that impacted his own jewelry layering and selection.

 “The way I wear my necklaces is kind of religious — even though I’m not religious — and that’s based in some artists like Bladee… they wear jewelry in a way where they’re not attached to the religion, but the symbol is still interesting.”